Ignasiokolega/Bingo/README.md

 <!--WHAT NOT EXPLAINED-->

-I think, I don't need to explain, what is going on i style.css, because It's obviose. <br>
+I think, I don't need to explain, what is going on i style.css, because It's obviouse. <br>
 Also, I don't gonna trying to explain html, because I think most people will know what everything works in it. <br>
 Connect.php also don't need expanation. <br>
 <br> <hr>